Pietro Parolin: Secretary of State

 Pope Francis raised him to the rank of Cardinal Bishop effective 28 June 2018.

-In October 2018, Parolin said that Paul VI rejected a version of Humane Vitae that "was limited to a rigorous reaffirmation of doctrine to which Christians and all people were asked to adhere docilely and without reservation".
-Post-publication debates, Cardinal Parolin said, made it impossible for many people to see its accent on mercy.
+In October 2018, Parolin said that Paul VI had rejected a version of Humane Vitae that "was limited to a rigorous reaffirmation of doctrine to which Christians and all people were asked to adhere docilely and without reservation".
+Post-publication debates, Parolin said, made it impossible for many people to see its accent on mercy.

-In 2019, Parolin defended the Holy See-China agreement on the appointment of bishops.
-"We signed this agreement to help advance religious freedom, to find normalization for the Catholic community there, and then for all other religions to have space and a role to play in society which is recognized," Parolin told journalists on 3 April.
+In 2019, Parolin defended the Holy See–China agreement on the appointment of bishops.
+On 3 April, Parolin told journalists, "We signed this agreement to help advance religious freedom, to find normalization for the Catholic community there, and then for all other religions to have space and a role to play in society which is recognized."
 Steve Bannon said that he might lead a lawsuit to compel the Holy See to release the text of the deal under the terms of the 1961 Vienna Convention on Diplomatic Relations.

-In 2015 Parolin was ex officio a member of the Commission of Cardinals of the Institute for the Works of Religion.
-On 21 September 2020, at the end of its five-year mandate a new board makeup was announced, omitting the Secretary of State, thus Pope Francis did not confirm Parolin in the role.
+Earlier in 2015, Parolin was ex officio a member of the Commission of Cardinals of the Institute for the Works of Religion.
+On 21 September 2020, at the end of its five-year mandate, a new board makeup was announced, omitting the Secretary of State, thus Pope Francis did not confirm Parolin in the role.
 On 15 October 2020, he confirmed Parolin's membership of the Council of Cardinals.

+In June 2019 the Secretariat of State suggested that clergy in China make a reservation of conscience when registering, affirming CPCA requirements only so far as it is “faithful to the principles of Catholic doctrine."
-Following the Taliban victory in Afghanistan in August 2021, Pope Francis appointed him to engage in talks with the Taliban in order to discourage them from taking reprisal measures on civilians who worked with the coalition.

-A communiqué from Cardinal Parolin on the 2022 Russian invasion of Ukraine, without naming Vladimir Putin, said that while the worst-case scenario was unfolding, "there is still time for goodwill, there is still room for negotiation, there is still room to exercise a wisdom that prevents partisan interests from prevailing, that protects the legitimate aspirations of all and spares the world the folly and horrors of war".
+Following the Taliban victory in Afghanistan in August 2021, Pope Francis appointed Parolin to engage in talks with the Taliban in order to discourage them from taking reprisal measures on civilians who worked with the coalition.
+A communiqué from Parolin on the 2022 Russian invasion of Ukraine, without naming Vladimir Putin, said that while the worst-case scenario was unfolding, "there is still time for goodwill, there is still room for negotiation, there is still room to exercise a wisdom that prevents partisan interests from prevailing, that protects the legitimate aspirations of all and spares the world the folly and horrors of war".
 The previous day Pope Francis had urged politicians to make an exercise of conscience before God for their actions over Ukraine, and declared 2 March, Ash Wednesday, as an international day of fasting and prayer for peace.

-In May 2022, Cardinal Parolin stated that supplying weapons to Ukraine to help it defend itself is morally legitimate, "There is a right to armed defence in the case of aggression."
+In May 2022, Parolin stated that supplying weapons to Ukraine to help it defend itself is morally legitimate, "There is a right to armed defence in the case of aggression."
+He attended the coronation of the British King Charles III and Queen Camilla on 6 May 2023, representing Pope Francis.